-Cycling will not give you a bigger butt, but it may give you a more shapely one.
-Cycling works your legs and glutes, especially when you are climbing, but it is does not last long enough or provide enough resistance to build big muscles.
+Cycling will not give you a bigger butt, but it may give you a more shapely one due to its cardio and muscle-building benefits.
+Cycling works your legs and glutes, especially when you are climbing, but it does not last long enough or provide enough resistance to build big muscles.

 Unfortunately, cycling does not place enough load on your glutes to cause hypertrophy, or muscle growth.
 In fact, too much cardio can actually hamper muscle gains by slowing recovery and burning up calories that your body needs to build muscle.